German attempts to colonise the Somali Coast: Background and strategy

 Cities of importance on the 1800s Somali coast were Mogadishu, Kismayo, Warsheikh, Merca and Barawe.
-They were primarily trading cities, as agriculture was hardly possible in the immediate vicinity due to the region's arid climate These port cities were under the rule of the Sultanate of the Geledi and hobyo..
+They were primarily trading cities, as agriculture was hardly possible in the immediate vicinity due to the region's arid climate These port cities were under the rule of the Geledi Sultanate and the Hiraab Imamate.
 The British protectorate established in 1884 over the Northern Somali Coast in turn, troubled the Majerteen Sultans in present-day Puntland.
-The African researcher and later consul Gerhard Rohlfs recommended German acquisitions on the Somali coast from 1882 in order to establish trade relations inland.
+The African researcher and later consul Friedrich Gerhard Rohlfs recommended German acquisitions on the Somali coast from 1882 in order to establish trade relations inland.

 German colonial agents now tried on the one hand to provide Sultan Barghash bin Said of Zanzibar for the provision or to push the lease of its Somali coastal places, and on the other hand to conclude trade agreements and alliances against Zanzibar with the Somali sultans in the hinterland of these coastal places.
 However, the Italians also had similar plans.